Skip to content

 21_mwe_drp317_banderabrown_raw_porosity_perm 22_mwe_drp317_bereasistergray_raw_porosity_perm 23_mwe_drp317_bereauppergray_raw_porosity_perm 24_mwe_drp317_buffberea_raw_porosity_perm 25_mwe_drp317_castlegate_raw_porosity_perm 26_mwe_drp317_kirby_raw_porosity_perm 27_mwe_drp317_leopard_raw_porosity_perm 28_mwe_drp317_parker_raw_porosity_perm

-These notebooks extend the existing DRP-317 workflow to the remaining raw binary volumes under examples/data/drp-317/.
-They keep the same current PNM setup as notebooks 18-20: ROI-based extraction from the full 1000^3 volume, pressure- dependent water viscosity, and directional Kabs comparison against the Table 1 experimental values from the Scientific Reports paper.
+These notebooks extend the DRP-317 workflow to the remaining raw binary volumes under examples/data/drp-317/.
+They keep the same current PNM setup as notebooks 18-20: ROI-based extraction from the full 1000^3 volume, pressure-dependent water viscosity, and directional Kabs comparison against the Table 1 experimental values from the Scientific Reports paper.
+Each notebook now runs PoreSpy snow2, PREGO, and native maximal-ball extraction so the validation report can separate experimental mismatch from backend sensitivity.

-The paper-reference values used by all eleven DRP-317 notebooks are committed in examples/data/drp-317/drp317_experimental_references.csv.
+The published-reference values used by all eleven DRP-317 notebooks are committed in examples/data/drp-317/drp317_experimental_references.csv.

 29-30 - DRP-443 Fractured IFN Cases